huynhnguyen-haku/Mecha-Cowboy/README.md

 **Note**: The WebGL version on itch.io may lack some VFX and have some bugs, due to platform limitations.
 Download the Windows version for the full experience.

-## Get Involved
-Enjoying *Mecha Hunter: Bounty*?
-Share your feedback on [itch.io](https://huynhnguyen-haku.itch.io/mecha-cowboy) Your input helps shape future updates!

-## About the Developer
-Created by **Huynh Nguyen**, a passionate solo developer aiming to bring thrilling action games to life.